 Meet the SWWDTP team

-SWW DTP Academic Lead.
-Directs and champions the SWW DTP programme across the Consortium as a whole.
-Chairs the Programme Delivery Board and attends the Management Board.
+Robert leads and champions the SWW DTP programme across the Consortium as a whole and liaises with UKRI/AHRC on relevant matters of policy.
+He chairs the Programme Delivery Board, the Studentships Awarding Board, and the Student Forum, and attends the Management Board.

 Graham McLaren, Manager